Tag: wake

 Leave someone/something in your wake

-English Expression: Leave someone in your wake There are two ways to look at this Expression.
-First, leave someone in your wake can mean to pass them in a race or competition of some kind.
-Of course, it’s never nice to experience someone passing you in a race, but the expression itself is neither negative…
+English Expression: Leave someone in your wake There are two ways to look at this expression.
+First, leaving someone in your wake can mean passing them in a race or competition.
+Of course, it’s never nice to experience someone passing you in a race, but the expression is neither negative nor positive.
+As I explained…

 • Wake